 Your hens might have had vaccinations for diseases like salmonella or they might not, depending on where you get them from.
 Hens in your back garden are at a much lower risk of disease than intensively-reared hens though, so I wouldn’t worry too much about whether your backyard hens are vaccinated or not.

 One thing to watch out for is bird flu.
 Backyard chickens can catch bird flu from wild birds if they poo into their run.
 When the risk of bird flu is high, it’s best to reduce the risk to your hens by keeping them inside their run and covering it with a waterproof sheet.
 There hasn’t been much bird flu around for the past few years, but if you sign up with DEFRA as a hen-keeper, they’ll let you know if it reappears.

-7. Where can (or should!) people get their hens?
+7. Where can (or should!) you buy chickens?

 You might also want to consider rehoming ex-battery hens.
 It’s a fantastic thing to do, but only if you can give them a good home.
 Be aware that you can’t put them in with an established flock as they’re very vulnerable and will have more complex health needs than other hens.
 It’s also expected that you’ll take at least 4-6 hens, rather than just one or two, as there are so many that need rescuing at once.

 8. Are there any community groups where new hen keepers can go for support and advice?